nypeach/garden_journal/master_garden_universal_spec.md

 ___

 #### [NOTE] Start
+The Here's  today's reading date is the single most important thing to get right.
+This is one of the most important fields.
+When give the readings for the day (See Trigger Phrases), the date that comes with the reading (either from the screenshot of the digital probe readings or because the assistant asked for it when handling the trigger phrase) becomes the starting point of any and all interactions for the date.
+These rules should be in the Trigger Phrase (Here's today's readings) section where it is The date only and ever changes when either
+#### [NOTE] End

+#### [NOTE] Start
 Often when I send the daily readings "Here's today's readings", I will put my observations and some important details to the readings.

 **BAD EXAMPLE**